stride3d/stride-docs/en/manual/get-started/stride-cli.md

 ```

 > [!WARNING]
-> If the command is still not working, you might need to update your system's `Path` environment variable to include the directory containing dotnet tools.
+> If the command still isn't working, you might need to update your system's `Path` environment variable to include the directory containing dotnet tools.

 ## Using Stride CLI